Horsebox Ventilation

 These are all just pointers and they are not meant as a replacement for common sense.
 If you are in any doubt whatsoever please don’t take any risks with your precious companions.

-Now you have some trial and error ahead of you to get this working properly.
-Starting by partly closing the nearest windows to the fan, you should be able to even-out air flow from each window so air has to travel over your horse to reach the exit fan.
+Now you have some testing ahead of you to get this working properly.
+If you start by partly closing the nearest windows to the fan or roof vent, and fully opening the ones furthest away, you should be able to even-out air flow from each window, so air must travel over your horses to reach the exit fan or vent.

 For testing we did all this with a smoke machine and it was still surprisingly difficult, but very enlightening.

-There you go, complicated, but something that should point you in the right direction and I hope it helps a little on the hot days we have coming.
+There you go, complicated, but something that should point you in the right direction and I hope it helps a little for the hotter days.

 Ask Kevin for advice on horseboxes